datastax/cassandra-quarkus/changelog/README.md

 This release is built against Quarkus 2.1.0.Final and the Cassandra driver 4.13.0.

+- [new feature] Ability to configure listeners from Quarkus configuration (fixes #182)
 - [improvement] Upgrade to Quarkus 2.1.0.Final

 Merged from 1.0.x: